Circular Economy

 At JBS, we are working to apply strategic, circular-economy concepts across our operations to reduce, reuse, recover, and recycle materials and energy within closed loop systems and minimize disposal and waste.
 Doing so not only creates new business opportunities for our company, but also disruptive solutions that support our operational continuity into the future.
 It is an integral component of our business model and influences the long-term decisions we make.

-Historically, the meat processing industry has become incredibly efficient from a food waste prevention standpoint.
-Over the last two decades, we have implemented a number of initiatives to sustainably dispose of our processing waste, such as hides, blood, meat, bones, and others to create marketable materials.
-Nearly 100% of these inedible byproducts are processed and transformed into consumer goods such as biodiesel, cosmetics, pharmaceuticals, soaps, animal feed, and more.
+Over the last two decades, JBS has implemented a number of initiatives to sustainably transform inedible byproducts produced in our operations into biodiesel, nutraceuticals, soaps, animal feed, and more.
 Packaging and organic waste generated during JBS processing is also transformed into new packaging for use at JBS operations and fertilizers for sale, respectively.

-In alignment with this strategy, JBS has two business units in Brazil that are dedicated to circular economy principles: JBS Couros and JBS Novos Negócios.
+In alignment with this strategy, JBS has two business units in Brazil that are dedicated to circular economy principles: JBS Couros and JBS New Business.

 JBS Couros

-With a global presence and operations across four continents, JBS Couros produces leather for sale at wet blue, wet white semi-finished, and finished stages of hide processing.
-The company primarily operates in three major markets: automotive, furniture, and footwear and accessories.
+With a global presence and operations across four continents, JBS Couros produces more than 55,800 pieces of leather per day of leather for sale at wet blue, wet white, semi-finished, and finished stages of hide processing.
+The company primarily operates in three major markets: automotive, furniture, and footwear.
 It also provides processing solutions that incorporate innovation, logistics, and value chain control to help improve product quality and consistency, as well as ergonomics and industrial automation.

 By transforming animal hides into leather through tanning, we create a material with various useful applications.
 In this regard, we also prioritize environmental impact and waste reduction, as any unused raw material would otherwise need to be incinerated or disposed of in landfills.